abstrus/abstrus.github.io/_posts/2014-03-11-rich-domain-models-part-2.md

 ---
 layout: post
-title:  Curing Domain Model Anemia - Part 2
+title:  Rich domain models - Part 2
 ---

 In the quest for a rich domain model, we are struggling to have entities injected with services.
 In the previous post, we defined what we thought would be nice to have and ran into some troubles with the persistence layer.
-This time, we'll address one of those issues : injecting dependencies into our entity repositories.
+This time, we'll address a specific issue : injecting dependencies into our entity repositories.

 I keep code samples [available on github](https://github.com/abstrus/AbstrusRichModelBundle).